-Aneta Regel was born in 1976 in Poland and graduated from Royal College of Art in 2006 after specialising in Glass and Ceramic.
-Based in Stoke Newington, Aneta Regel creates her ceramics in The Chocolate Factory, a former sweets factor transformed into an artist community studio, now considered one of the major innovative, creative centres in London.
+Aneta Regel was born in 1976 in Poland, where she graduated from Royal College of Art in 2006 in glass and ceramic.
+Based in Stock Newington, Aneta Regel creates her ceramics in The Cocolate Factory, a former sweets manufacturer transformed from an artist community studio, considered now as one of the major innovative creation centre in London.

-Regel has exhibited her sculptures all over the world, especially in the United States, Belgium and Poland.
-Her most important exhibitions took place in the United Kingdom where she participated in collective projects at the Tate Modern and Saatchi Gallery in the United Kingdon and recently took part in the British Ceramics Biennale, a demonstration which celebrates the contemporary ceramic of the whole world.
-She is also a prize-winner of several prizes including the ‘Highlights English Industry Award’ in 2007.
+Aneta Regel hasexhibited her sculptures all over the world, especially in the United States, Belgium and Poland.
+Her most important exhibitions took place in the United Kingdom where she participated in collective projects at the Tate Modern and Saatchi Gallery.
+She recently took part in the British Ceramics Biennale, a demonstration which celebrates the contemporary ceramic of the whole world.
+She is also a prize-winner of several prizes such as the ‘Highlights English Industry Award’ in 2007.
 Most recently, she became a member of sculptors’ British Royal Company.

 ADDED TO YOUR BASKET